What is PDM? Its Importance and Impact on Brands

 Key Takeaways

 Product data is the most critical resource for industrial brands, and developing a robust management system guarantees success.
-Such a system would benefit immensely from tools like PDM, PLM, and PIM working together as a team.
+Such a system would benefit immensely from tools like PDM, PLM, and PIM SaaS working together as a team.

 On the surface, these systems seem to play varied roles.
 However, their powers combine to provide end-to-end governance from early design concepts to post-production optimization.